 Before proceeding further, first let us understand the parties involved in cheque transactions.
 There are mainly three parties involved in cheque transactions and are as below.

 1) Drawer-He is a person who holds the account and has written and signing authority on cheque.
 Therefore, he issues cheques of his bank account.
-He is directing banks to pay a certain amount of money to certain person or to the bearer of the cheque.
-So in simple words you may say that a person who holds bank account and who sign on cheque is called the drawer.
+He is directing banks to pay a certain amount of money to the certain person or to the bearer of the cheque.
+Therefore, in simple words, you may say that a person who holds the bank account and who sign on cheque is called the drawer.

 What is Crossed Cheque?

 From above image, you notice how to change the normal cheque leaf into crossed cheque.
 Once you cross the cheque and mention the payee name (in above example, it is my name) then I can only encash this cheque by depositing to my Bank Account.
 However, do remember that in crossed cheque payee is free to make a further endorsement.
 For example, in the above example payee name is mine.
 Instead of cashing it to my bank account I can further endorse the cheque to anyone, for example to Mr. Satish by writing and signing on back of cheque leaf.
 Further Mr.Satish either can encash this cheque or he can endorse to someone, for example to Mr.Rohan by writing and signing on back of cheque leaf.

 So by mere crossing you are no longer making payment to PAYEE ONLY.
 The payee can further endorse or cash it according to his wish.
 Also in case of dishonor of cheque (in the above example), Mr.Rohan can sue Mr.Satish and in return Mr.Satish to me and finally I can sue to the drawer of cheque.